 Browsing by Category: Sweets & Dessert

-In the latest installment of the YouTube series “KP’s Rome”, I visit Pasticceria Regoli, a city institution that will celebrate its 100-year anniversary next year.
+This year Pasticceria Regoli marks its 100 year anniversary.
 Regoli opened in 1916 when the current owner’s grandparents moved to Rome from Tuscany.
 They slowly transitioned from charcoal sales to food service and today the pasticceria is one of the few traditional, quality shops left in Rome.
 Don’t miss their maritozzi con panna, bavaresi, or strawberry tarts!

 The handy ebook Eating & Drinking in Rome is now available for Kindle–so that means you can view it on your Kindle, as well as the Kindle App on your phone!
 The book offers listings of my favorite places to eat and drink, plus offers insight and advice regarding the city’s gastronomic culture.
 For the PDF version released last week, you can head over to Gumroad, a fun self-publishing site, here.
 Enjoy!